-I am a full professor in the Systems and Industrial Engineering (SIE) department, which houses the Industrial Engineering Technology (IET) degree, the Apparel/Textile Technology (ATT) degree, undergraduate and masters degrees in Systems Engineering (SyE), the Master of Science in Quality Assurance (QA), and two Bachelor of Applied Science programs; Manufacturing Operations and Supply Chain Logistics.
-I have been on the faculty at SPSU since Fall of 2005.
+I am a full professor in the Systems and Industrial Engineering (SIE) department, which houses the Industrial Engineering Technology degree, the Industrial and Systems Engineering degree, Masters degrees in Systems Engineering, Quality Assurance, and Engineering Management, and two Bachelor of Applied Science programs (Manufacturing Operations and Supply Chain Logistics).
+I have been on the faculty at SPSU/KSU since Fall of 2005.
 I really enjoy teaching, and am glad to be able to do that in the Southern Polytechnic College of Engineering and Engineering Technology at KSU.
 Previously, I worked for Delta Air Lines, both in operational reliability and in pricing.
 While working on my Ph.D.
 I also taught high school math in Fulton County for a year.

-I live in the Dunwoody area with my husband and three children.
-In my free time, I enjoy running, traveling, and volunteering as a leader of the high school youth group at my church.
+I live in Dunwoody with my husband and three children.
+In my free time, I enjoy fitness pursuits, traveling, and volunteering as a leader of the high school youth group at my church.